Norinchukin Bank The Raises Stock Holdings in Centene Co. (NYSE:CNC)

 Centene (NYSE:CNC) last released its earnings results on Sunday, November 1st.
 The company reported $1.26 earnings per share for the quarter, beating the consensus estimate of $0.96 by $0.30.
 The business had revenue of $29.09 billion for the quarter, compared to the consensus estimate of $28.30 billion.
 Centene had a return on equity of 13.45% and a net margin of 2.00%.
 The business’s quarterly revenue was up 53.3% compared to the same quarter last year.
 During the same quarter last year, the business posted $0.96 earnings per share.
 On average, equities research analysts anticipate that Centene Co. will post 4.98 EPS for the current fiscal year.

 A number of brokerages have recently weighed in on CNC.
+Zacks Investment Research lowered Centene from a “buy” rating to a “hold” rating and set a $64.00 price objective on the stock. in a report on Thursday, October 29th.
+Deutsche Bank Aktiengesellschaft cut their price objective on Centene from $87.00 to $83.00 and set a “buy” rating on the stock in a report on Wednesday, October 28th.
 SVB Leerink increased their price objective on Centene from $78.00 to $80.00 and gave the company an “outperform” rating in a report on Wednesday, October 28th.
-Deutsche Bank Aktiengesellschaft cut their price objective on Centene from $87.00 to $83.00 and set a “buy” rating on the stock in a report on Wednesday, October 28th.
-Zacks Investment Research lowered Centene from a “buy” rating to a “hold” rating and set a $64.00 price objective on the stock. in a report on Thursday, October 29th.
-Stephens lowered Centene from an “overweight” rating to an “equal weight” rating in a report on Tuesday, September 22nd.
-Finally, Barclays increased their price objective on Centene from $72.00 to $84.00 and gave the company an “overweight” rating in a report on Tuesday, September 22nd.
+Jefferies Financial Group cut their price objective on Centene from $85.00 to $83.00 and set a “buy” rating on the stock in a report on Wednesday, July 29th.
+Finally, Stephens downgraded Centene from an “overweight” rating to an “equal weight” rating in a research note on Tuesday, September 22nd.
 One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating, seventeen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 The company has an average rating of “Buy” and a consensus target price of $82.53.

 Centene Company Profile